Sport in South Africa: Women's sport

-Sport in South Africa is still largely seen (in the words of a former member of Women and Sport South Africa) as "the domain of men".
+Sport in South Africa is still primarily seen (in the words of a former member of Women and Sport South Africa) as "the domain of men".
 In 1997, one writer described "massive gender inequalities in the sporting structures of the country, and a strong association between sport and masculinity".

 National teams and names

 South Africa's national sporting colours are green, gold and white.
 The protea is the national emblem worn by South Africans representing their country in sport.

 The national rugby union teams are nicknamed the "Springboks", while the national cricket teams are known as the "Proteas".